ASAP Checklist

 (and where state taxes are paid)." - One member who changed address with the company because they

-temporarily moved in with in-laws discovered that their unused-FTO
+temporarily moved discovered that their unused-FTO

-situation changed. - In some states, you should let the unused vacation flow to your
+situation changed. - In some states, you should let the unused

 final paycheck.
 In other states, the company has decided that they